 About the TFI National Journey Planner

-The National Journey Planner is a door-to-door journey planner that provides service information, directions, and time estimates for taking a journey on all licenced public transport providers across Ireland.
+The TFI National Journey Planner is a door-to-door journey planner that provides service information, directions, and time estimates for taking a journey on all licenced public transport providers across Ireland.

-You can use the Journey Planner online here or download the TFI Journey Planner App free from the Apple App store for iPhone and iPad, or Google Play store for Android devices. (please note Go-Ahead Ireland service information is now available on the TFI Journey Planner App).
+You can use the TFI Journey Planner online here or download the TFI Journey Planner App free from the Apple App store for iPhone and iPad, or Google Play store for Android devices. (please note Go-Ahead Ireland service information is now available on the TFI Journey Planner App).

 DOWNLOAD NOW – FREE